Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Virginia Stats and Trends

-- This year, the Cavaliers have one against the spread win in two games as an underdog of 2.5 points or more.
+- This season, the Cavaliers have one ATS win in two games as an underdog of 2.5 points or more.

-- Virginia's games this season have gone over the point total two times in four opportunities (50%).
+- Virginia's games this season have hit the over two times in four opportunities (50%).

-- Virginia is 2-1 against the spread and 3-1 overall in games when it records more than 28.2 points.
+- When Virginia records more than 28.2 points, it is 2-1 against the spread and 3-1 overall.

-- When Virginia churns out more than 434.8 yards, the team is 2-2 against the spread and 3-2 overall.
+- Virginia is 2-2 against the spread and 3-2 overall when the team churns out over 434.8 yards.

-- The Cavaliers have turned the ball over one more time (7 total) than the Cardinals have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.